ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 55:09 [[start:3309130][end:3310906]] So that's why I'm not a fan of it.
 [[start:3310928][end:3311738]] But I hope.
-[[start:3311904][end:3319660]] Was this the mapping you were looking for in terms of active inference and reenergy minimization kind of thing.
+[[start:3311904][end:3319660]] Was this the mapping you were looking for in terms of Active Inference and reenergy minimization kind of thing.

 55:21 _Daniel:_
 [[start:3321330][end:3323102]] Here's one thought on that.